US STOCKS-Wall St pares early losses as US Treasuries rebound

 "You can't have a dramatic move in such a significant part of the capital market without creating ripples elsewhere," said Erik Davidson, chief investment officer at Wells Fargo Private Bank.

-Seven of the 10 major S&P 500 sectors were down, with the materials index leading the declines with a 0.8 percent fall.
+Nine of the 10 major S&P 500 sectors were down, with the materials index leading the declines with a 0.71 percent fall.

-Dow Chemical Co was the biggest loser on the index with its shares down 1.6 percent.
-Monsanto fell 1 percent.
+Dow Chemical Co was the biggest loser on the index with its shares down 1.4 percent.
+Dupont fell 1 percent.

-The energy index gained 0.5 percent as oil prices rose about 3 percent due to a weaker dollar and the conflict in Yemen.
+The energy index was the only gainer as oil prices rose about 3 percent due to a weaker dollar and the conflict in Yemen.

 Gap fell 3.6 percent to $38.39 after the company reported comparable sales decline of 4 percent in the first quarter.